oanguenot/JSONgle/README.md

 Goal is that an application can use its existing server to exchange the signaling messages between peers but relies on **JSONgle** for the content of these messages.

-The exemple provided here is using **Socket.io** as the transport layer.
+The example provided here is using **Socket.io** as the transport layer.
 But an abstraction is done to map your existing transport layer to **JSONgle**.

 ## Signaling and WebRTC

-WebRTC needs a signaling way to negotiate with the remote peer about the media and the best path to follow.
+WebRTC needs a signaling server to negotiate with the remote peer about the media and the best path to follow.

 In fact, only few information need to be exchanged: a **SDP** and some **ICE Candidates**.

-So what **JSONgle** does is to ask for a local SDP in one side and its associated candidates and send them to the remote peer and by asking to that remote peer in a same maner his local description and some candidates that are given back to the initial sender.
-And that all!
+So what **JSONgle** does is to ask for a local SDP in one side and its associated candidates and send them to the remote peer.
+Then by asking to that remote peer in a same manner his local description and some candidates that are given back to the initial sender.
+And that all for initializing the call.

+Additionally to that, **JSONgle** can transmit information and actions done on the call such as when muting or unmuting the media.

-Additionnaly to that, **JSONgle** computes internally a **Call State** machine that can be retrieved throught some events and generate at the end of the communication a **log ticket** that summarizes the call progress and information.
+Finally, **JSONgle** computes internally a **Call State** machine that can be retrieved through some events and generates at the end of the communication a **log ticket** that summarizes the call progress and information.

 ## WebRTC Adapter

-Don't forget to install and use [**WebRTC adapter**](https://github.com/webrtcHacks/adapter) in order to help you managing WebRTC on different browsers (JavaScript API).
+Don't forget to install and use [**WebRTC adapter**](https://github.com/webrtcHacks/adapter) in order to help on the managment of WebRTC on different browsers (JavaScript API).

 ## Install